drhsqlite/fossil-mirror/www/rebaseharm.md

 or clarifications to historical check-ins.
 Hence, once again, rebase can be seen as an attempt to work around limitations of Git.
-Wouldn't it be better to fix the tool rather than fabricate a fictious project history?
+Wouldn't it be better to fix the tool rather than fabricate a fictitious project history?

 ## <a name="collapsing"></a>7.0 Collapsing check-ins throws away valuable information